alekthegenius/Honor-Society-Website/README.md

 Lastly, Svelte employs conditional statements, such as if/else/each, that can be used within your HTML code to hide or show elements.
 For example, I have different buttons displayed when the webpage is accessed on a phone rather than a computer.

+## Installing and Changing the Website
 Now, of course, you can't just give a web browser a .svelte file and expect it to read it.
 You have to first use SvelteKit, an app framework, to convert it into HTML and JavaScript.
-Ando so, in the following section we will cover how you can make changes to the files and upload it to your web server.

-## Installing and Changing the Website
-In the following section, I will show you a quick guide on how you can download the Svelte project, make your own changes, and upload the code to your web browser.
+And so in this  section, I will show you a quick guide on how you can download the Svelte project, make your own changes, and upload the code to your web browser.

 ### Installing Node.js and NPM
 The first step is to download Node.js and its package manager NPM (the JavaScript engine required for compiling the Svelte code).